Supporting projects that meet the needs of the present without compromising the ability of future generations to meet their own needs

 - Registry System: Verra will track and make publicly available data on all SD VISta projects.
 The Verra registry system will track the generation, retirement and cancellation of any SD VISta-verified sustainable development asset as well as all Verified Carbon Units that bear a SD VISta label, which indicates that an emission reduction unit was generated during a SD VISta-verified period.

-Call for expressions of interest: Pilot testing the Sustainable Development Verified Impact Standard
+Announcing the Development of the Sustainable Development Verified Impact Standard